bryanmq-dev/bryanmq-dev/README.md

 ## 🧠 About Me
 I'm Bryan Iban Mamani Quispe, currently in my 4th semester of Systems Engineering at Universidad Privada del Valle (UNIVALLE).
 I blend academic learning with real-world impact, leading as President of the Scientific Society of Informatics Engineering.
-My focus lies in building modular, secure, and scalable system, and money obviously.
+My focus lies in building modular, secure, and scalable system.

 ## 💼 Professional Experience
 ---